chankinonn/GroupStruct2/README.md

 ## 🔧 Installation

+GroupStruct2 is compatible with MacOS and Windows 10 but has not been tested on Windows 11.

 You can install the stable version of this package directly from GitHub using the `remotes` package:

 ```r